devendranaga/linux-systems-programming-with-c/book.md

 int adjtime(const struct timeval *delta, struct timeval *olddelta);
 ```

-The `adjtime` API speeds up or slows down the time in monotonically.
+The `adjtime` API speeds up or slows down the time in monotonic manner.
 If the `delta` argument is positive, then the system time is speeded up till the `delta` value and if the `delta` argument is negative, then the system time is slowed down till the `delta` value.

 The below code sample shows the usage of `adjtime`.